Bronx, New York: The Hall of Fame for Great Americans

 The Hall of Fame for Great Americans

 Busts of the celebrated and the obscure -- circa 1901-1973 -- loiter along a Bronx walkway.
-Only 13 U.S. Presidents -- and a few presidential wannabes -- met the secret criteria to be enshrined in The Hall of Fame of Great Americans, a privately-run open-air pantheon overlooking Manhattan that petered out in the 1970s.
+Only 13 U.S. Presidents -- and a few presidential wannabes -- met the secret criteria to be enshrined in The Hall of Fame of Great Americans, a privately-run open-air pantheon overlooking Manhattan.
 Roadsideamerica.com Report...

 Visitor Tips and News About The Hall of Fame for Great Americans